Exploring Unique Interior Design with Architectural Details

 • Shiplap, with its horizontal planks, brings a relaxed, coastal vibe.

-• Textured paint finishes, incorporating striking murals, or even intentionally leaving sections of exposed plaster, can be a unique choice for your architecture-focused interior.
+• Textured paint finishes, striking murals, or intentionally leaving sections of exposed plaster can be a unique choice for an architecture-focused interior.

 These treatments not only enhance the aesthetic but also contribute to the tactile experience of a room.